Hear no values; Henry Cole and FLO Susheela Burford at Sudeley Castle. [HCTV/ITV4 Fair Use for the purpose of Criticism]

 However, looked at objectively, the format of “Henry Cole’s Great British Treasure Hunt” is terminally derivative, in execution shallow, at times inept and mostly and most deadly for a television format, the programme is profoundly boring.

-In short Henry Cole has at least demonstrated that it is not easy to make an engaging programme about meal detecting interesting for a general TV audience without investing the kind of resources and expertise TV producers are reluctant to commit in the current media climate.
+In short Henry Cole has at least demonstrated that it is not easy to make an engaging programme about metal detecting interesting for a general TV audience without investing the kind of resources and expertise TV producers are reluctant to commit in the current media climate.
 Or without being a talented screen writer like Mackenzie Crook who actually makes the programme about something else entirely.

 In the final analysis the Great British Treasure Hunt can also be seen as the Brexit of TV programmes.
-That is, the programme may not be that great, but it is a British and was perpetrated by an Old Etonian who persuaded part of the nation, here the part who use metal detectors, that he had their version of finding history and their best interests at heart, when in reality it all looks like a punt in the hope of making money from a commission, before moving on to the next project if it doesn’t.
+That is, the programme may not be that great, but it is British and was perpetrated by an Old Etonian who persuaded part of the nation, here the part who use metal detectors, that he had their version of finding history and their best interests at heart, when in reality it all looks like a punt in the hope of making money from a commission, before moving on to the next project if it doesn’t.

 Of course, in the case of Brexit the punt worked.